ITU-BDSA23-GROUP27/Chirp/docs/report.md

 - Easy Auth is built into the Azure App Service making it easy to use.
 - Well made for prototyping but also production ready.
-- Since it is a part of Azure it also inherits its security, scalability and reliability.
+- Since it is a part of Azure, it also inherits its security, scalability and reliability.

 Cons: